 If you are a blogger (and even if you aren’t), it’s likely that you have heard the phrase Search Engine Optimization or SEO for short.
 In the world of blogging, SEO refers to the process of finding ways to help our blog content rank better in the search engine results pages, also known as SERPs.

-But optimizing content isn’t easy.
+But optimizing and updating old blog posts isn’t easy.
 It’s an ongoing process that requires an understand of how the search algorithms work and a commitment to periodically enhancing your posts in order to ensure that they not only rank well, but rank well for a broad range of search terms.

-The more work you put into optimizing your old posts, they harder they will work for you and the more visitors they will bring to your site.
+The more work you put into updating your old blog posts, they harder they will work for you and the more visitors they will bring to your site.

 QUICK NOTE: I know this is a really long post and the length might seem like this is a scary process.
 Don’t let that deter you.
 The post is long because I tried to detail every step of the process.
 At the end, you’ll find a handy checklist that will speed you through the process once you have gone through once.